alexwlchan/alexwlchan.net/src/_drafts/upward-assignment.md

 # [{:token=>'⇑', :range=>0..1}]
 ```

-This returns a list of hashes: each hash is a single identifier.
-The hash has two keys: `:token` is the source code of the identifier, and `:range` tells us which characters it appears on in the line.
+Each identifier has two keys: `:token` is the source code, and `:range` tells us which characters it appears on in the line.

 We can put this in a tracepoint, and Ruby will print a list of identifiers it finds on every line: